UTAustinSPS/data-analysis/static/data_analysis/_sources/LaTeX/latex.txt

 What is Used For?
 -----------------
-Besides making text look good, :math:`\LaTeX` is for
+Besides making text look good, LaTeX is for

 - Digital and hard-copy media
 - Hyperlinks and document bookmarks in PDFs